evan2304/github-tutorial/README.md

 (_files_).

 **Github**
 Github is a "_cloud_" that can be used when working on a group project.
 It's a service where you can collaborate on code.
 It also makes it a lot easier to see the changes that other people have made and see the history of the code.
-You don't have to be collaborating on a project to use Github, you can also just use it to _fork_ and _clone_ other people's code, which we will get into later.
+You don't have to be collaborating on a project to use Github, you can also just use it to _fork_ and _clone_ other people's code, which we will get into later, or just have a backup of your own local repositories.

 ---